 - Deepest bodhichitta (don-dam byang-sems, ultimate bodhichitta).

 With a deepest bodhichitta aim, our minds focus on voidness (emptiness), with the force of having conventional bodhichitta.
-More specifically, our minds are aimed at the Dharmakaya that we will attain – the omniscient mind, the true stoppings imputed on it and its voidness.
+More specifically, our minds are aimed at the Essential Nature Dharmakaya (Svabhavakaya) that we will attain – the voidness (emptiness) and true stoppings of our not-yet-happening omniscient mind.

 The Stages of Developing a Conventional Bodhichitta Aim

 The conventional bodhichitta aim to achieve enlightenment to benefit all limited beings has two stages:

 Aspiring bodhichitta is the aspiration to achieve enlightenment to benefit all beings.
 It has two stages:

 - Merely aspiring bodhichitta (smon-sems smon-pa-tsam) – the aspiration merely to reach enlightenment to benefit everyone as much as is possible